 I have often reflected on this painful memory.
 I realize, now more than ever, an essential insight of what leads up to denying my true self.
 When I become self-conscious, I am more concerned with how I’ll be perceived than with who I already am.
 I am taken hostage by primal fears and anxieties.
 It is my ability to respond, understand, make decisions, solve problems and communicate that is most diminished.
 I feel threatened by completely made up stories of unworthiness and incompetence.

-Being conscious rather than self-conscious is much more helpful in situations that arouse an emotional trigger or threat.
-Conscious self-leadership while living and working globally takes work.
+Being present, rather than in my head and self-conscious, is much more helpful in situations that bring up an emotional trigger or threat.
+Present and conscious self-leadership while living and working globally takes work.
 It is a constant practice of asking important and challenging questions:

 What truly matters the most, right now?

 How do I truly feel, in my heart and in my gut?

 Believe that the questions matter more than the answers.
 Questions that are only a beginning of many questions we are challenged to ask ourselves.

 Believe that while the answers vary over time, the questions are enduring and timeless.
 Our special qualities, our inner spectrum of light, are there for the discovery and for revealing.